Two national parks, four national forests, many waterfalls and tons of fun. One of the best trips I have made, for less than $400.

 Aiming straight south, I was going to enter another mountain pass, Owl Creek, which will take me towards another highlight, the San Juan Mountains.

-The trail was, again, entertain to drive on, but the scenery was a tad behind its competitors since it went mostly by a forest.
-However, after some climbing the woods cleared to make for some sweet views:
+The trail was, again, entertaining to drive, but the scenery was a tad behind its competitors until it climbed out of the forest to make for some sweet views:

 As I got over the pass, some rain went through the area.
-This predicted some challenging times as I remembered the sign from the beginning of the trail:
+This predicted some challenging times as I remembered the sign from the beginning of the road:

-This trails is wide just enough for one vehicle.
-To pass another, there are designated areas every once in a few miles.
-For most of the time, I was all alone, but soon after this moment:...there was one of those places to pass an oncoming car, and it was one big mudhole.
-I avoided most of it by driving on the edge, where the mud was minimal, and planned to keep descending.
+...there was one of those places to pass an oncoming car, and it was one big mudhole.
+I avoided most of it by driving on the edge, where the mud was minimal and planned to keep descending.
 However, a big suv appeared from the curve several elevation feet lower.
-It is an unwritten law at these roads that the climbing vehicle has the right of the way, so I started reversing uphill, back to the passing point.
+It is an unwritten law on these roads that the climbing vehicle has the right of the way, so I started reversing uphill, back to the passing point.
 That itself was quite a task, but the real problem was the fact that I had to back straight into the mudhole to let the suv go by.
-Thankfully with some gentle steering and throttle work I got out.
+Thankfully with some gentle steering and throttle work, I got out.

 The last section of this trail was the roughest, with some sharp rocks sticking above the surface and some water ponds to cross.
 On the plus side, the sighting was very pleasant.

 Just like every pass up to this moment, the Last $ Rd also took me into a different world too.
 At the end of it, the mountains were taller and more colorful than anything before.

 I skipped Telluride filled with some humongous properties and joined a beautiful highway...